ErikKalkoken/janice/README.md

 ## Description

-Janice is a desktop all for viewing large JSON files.
+Janice is a desktop app for viewing large JSON files.
 It's key features are:

 - Browse through a JSON document in classic tree structure
 - JSON files can be opened via file dialog, from clipboard, dropped on the window or given as command line argument